sisoe24/Nuke-Tools/README.md

 - Execute code inside Nuke from a machine in your local network.
   - Get the output of Nuke execution inside Visual Studio Code.
-  - When used locally (same machine), the extension requires no configuration, just a running server inside Nuke.
+  - When used locally (same machine), the extension requires no configuration, only running NukeServerSocket inside Nuke.
-  - Specify a custom address when the connection is from/to another computer.
+  - Connect to a Nuke instance on a different computer in the same network.
   - BlinkScript support.
 - Nuke Python Stubs for an auto-complete feature.
 - Syntax color for `.nk` and `.gizmo` files.
-- Ready to use PySide2 project template.
+- PySide2 plugin template.
 - Commands for executing Nuke instances via the terminal with default or optional arguments.
   - Add environment variables to the running Nuke instance.